 All Payer Database

-New York State enacted legislation in the spring of 2011 that allowed for the creation of an All Payer Database (APD).
+New York State enacted legislation in 2011 that allowed for the creation of an All Payer Database (APD).
 The complexities of the health care system and the lack of comparative information about how services are accessed, provided, and paid for were the driving force behind this legislation.
 The state recognized the need for an APD to provide a more complete and accurate picture of the health care delivery system.
 Planning and development of the system began in 2012, and continues aggressively, with full development and implementation envisioned by 2017.
 The APD has been developed and administered through a new bureau within the New York State Department of Health (DOH) Office of Quality and Patient Safety, and will support a broad spectrum of health care finance policy, population health and health care system comparisons and improvements.

 What is an All Payer Database?

 Many other states have developed All Payer Claims Databases (also known as APCDs).
 These are secure databases, often created by state mandate, that typically include medical, pharmacy, and dental claims data received from both private and public payers.
 States are using APCDs for a variety of analysis including transparency reporting, cost comparisons, disease prevalence reporting, and total cost of care analysis.

-New York's All Payer Database will contain health care claims data from insurance carriers, health plans, third-party administrators, pharmacy benefit managers, Medicaid and Medicare that can be synthesized to support the management, evaluation, and analysis of the NYS health care system.
+New York's All Payer Database (APD) will contain health care claims data from insurance carriers, health plans, third-party administrators, pharmacy benefit managers, Medicaid and Medicare that can be synthesized to support the management, evaluation, and analysis of the NYS health care system.
 Payers will provide information about insured individuals, their diagnoses, services received, costs of care, and plan benefits.
 As time progresses, the APD may also strive to integrate other data sources including lab, pharmacy and clinical data from electronic health records and data contained within public health registries such as the New York State Cancer Registry.
 This is the major reason New York has decided to use the term All Payer Database.